luctaesch/TheImperativeToHaskell/Readme.md

 This are the sources for the book "The Imperative To Haskell".

-You can benefit get involved at
+You can benefit by:

+-	Reading
+- Commenting
+- Reviewing
+- contributing a bit
+- contributing a lot: become co-author

 ## 0.Reading ##